 So I raided the local thrift stores and finally made them.
 Here is my step-by-step, how-to tutorial of how I made my soy candles in vintage teacups.

-Teacups: use Grandma’s vintage teacups or buy any teacups you like.
-I into shabby chic, so I went to the thrift store looking for cute teacups with flowers on them.
+- Teacups: use Grandma’s vintage teacups or buy any teacups you like.
+I love everything vintage or shabby chic, so I went to the thrift store looking for cute teacups with flowers on them.
 I also found a few little coffee cups, all for less that $10.

-Two pot holders: that water, the wax, and the pots get very hot, so be careful.
+- Two pot holders: the water, the wax, and the pots get very hot, so be careful.

-Wax paper: I lined our kitchen counter and put the teacups on top of it, just in case some wax dripped on it.
+- Wax paper: I lined our kitchen counter with wax paper and put the teacups on top of it, just in case some wax dripped on it.

 My friend Viktoria, who makes candles and fragrances for a living, gave me three great tips for candle making: